CryogenicPlanet/fenster/Readme.md

-## Deps
+## Install

-- [yabai](https://github.com/koekeishiya/yabai) - You need `yabai` to move spaces around which is critical for how Fenster works, in the future this might be something directly implemented
+[yabai](https://github.com/koekeishiya/yabai) - You need `yabai` to move spaces around which is critical for how Fenster works, in the future this might be something directly implemented
     For `yabai` to work with this feature, you need to [Disable System Integrity Protection](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection)

 Also need to setup https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(latest-release)#configure-scripting-addition correctly